naiyerasif/site/README.md

 ## Authoring

-- To create a new post, run `pnpm post`
+- To create a new post, run `pnpm new`

 ### Spellcheck